 The programme is aimed at young international and Russian specialists from a variety of professional backgrounds with a strong interest in working on urban-related projects who would bring their own unique perspective, vision and expertise to the team.

-Architects and researchers from top companies like AMO, McKinsey, MIT, Hyper Island, The Why Factory, the ‘Meganom’ Bureau, Alexander Brodsky, Arch Daily and many others have taught, given lectures and consulted students at Strelka.
+Each year the programme is curated and redesigned as the Institute introduces a new theme, curriculum and network of faculty experts.Architects and researchers from top universities, architecture and design offices and companies, such as AMO, MIT, Yale University, Princeton University, The Why Factory, the ‘Meganom’ Bureau, Alexander Brodsky, Hyper Island, Archdaily and many others have taught, given lectures and consulted students at Strelka.

 Since 2012, Strelka has been listed among DOMUS magazine’s top-100 best European Architecture and Design schools.
-Strelka has also been rated as one of the best spaces for learning by World Architects on-line magazine.
+Strelka has also been rated as one of the best spaces for learning by World Architects online magazine.